-And although I was cool with the day off, I couldn’t help but ponder the thoughts of some who felt that this was just a way to make money once more from our pain and from the sweaty backs of our ancestors.
-Since it’s a holiday, people will spend more money for cookouts and celebratory events.
-Not to mention, a free day off, whether your ancestors suffered or not (if you get my drift).
+And although I was cool with the day off; I couldn’t help but ponder the thoughts of some who felt that this was just a way to make money; once more from our pain and from the sweaty backs of our ancestors.
+Since it’s a holiday, people will spend more money on food for cookouts and celebratory events.
+Not to mention, a free day off; whether your ancestors suffered or not (if you get my drift).

-By definition, reparations is the making of amends for the wrong someone has done by paying money.
-Slaves have been egregiously wronged in this country, yet have never been directly compensated for the pain and anguish they endured.
-And even still to this day, Black people still endure unlawful cruelty in the forms of unfair housing, re-gentrification and other ways the police have unjustly murdered people of color.
+By definition, reparations is the making of amends for the wrong someone has done by paying them money.
+Slaves have been egregiously wronged in this country yet have never been directly compensated for the pain and anguish they endured.
+And even still to this day; Black people still endure unlawful cruelty in the forms of unfair housing; re-gentrification and other ways the police have unjustly murdered people of color.

 Even today, the average white family has roughly ten times the amount of wealth as the average Black family.
 Wealth should be restored to Black families through reparations.
 However, thankfully, Black residents of Sacramento may be eligible for that long awaited reparations check after all.
 We shall see.